weeping-angel/Persona/README.md

 Once you get into the dashboard, you can set the time period for analyzing your tweets and instagram posts.
 Also, you can see your twitter username and Instagram username at left hand side.
-A Big juicy red button of "See Suggestions" at mid-bottom and a one-line phrase/quote at right hand side, which is given in accordance to the prominent mood of the user.
+A Big Juicy Red Button, saying "See Suggestions", is at the mid-bottom and a one-line phrase/quote is at right hand side, which is given in accordance to the prominent mood of the user.

 ![Dashboard](./Screenshots/Dashboard.PNG)